June Whitfield

-Her big break was a lead in the radio comedy Take It from Here, which aired on the BBC Light Programme in 1953.
+Whitfield's big break was a lead in the radio comedy Take It from Here, which aired on the BBC Light Programme in 1953.
 Television roles soon followed, including appearances with Tony Hancock throughout his television career.
 In 1966, Whitfield played the leading role in the television sitcom Beggar My Neighbour, which ran for three series.
-She also appeared in four Carry On films: Carry On Nurse (1959), Carry On Abroad (1972), Carry On Girls (1973), and Carry On Columbus (1992).
+She also appeared in four Carry On films: Carry On Nurse (1959), Carry On Abroad (1972), Carry On Girls (1973) and Carry On Columbus (1992).

 In 1968, Whitfield and Terry Scott began a long television partnership, which peaked with roles as husband and wife in Happy Ever After (1974–1979) and Terry and June (1979–1987).
-From 1992 to 2012, Whitfield played Edina Monsoon's mother in Jennifer Saunders' Absolutely Fabulous.
+From 1992 to 2016, Whitfield played Edina Monsoon's mother in Jennifer Saunders' Absolutely Fabulous.
 She played a regular character in Last of the Summer Wine (2005–2010) and a recurring character in The Green Green Grass (2007–2009).
-She also featured in The Dick Emery Show as the housewife of a house burglar and other roles in the 70’s.

 From 1993 to 2001, Whitfield played Miss Marple in the radio dramatisation of all twelve of Agatha Christie's Miss Marple novels on BBC Radio 4.